 Networks and communication

-Programming languages and frameworks
+Backend programming languages and frameworks

 Although it is not neccessary that you learn every language in the world, it is good to have skills in at least one compiled, scripting language and choose one for a paradigm.
-Languages are essential tools for programmers and they deserve a section in backend developer roadmap and resources list.
+Languages are essential tools for programmers and they deserve a section in backend development roadmap and resources list.

 You won’t write clean code on your first iteration most of the time.
 Also, if you happen to be in a situation where you lost your code due to variety of reasons, then version control systems got you covered.
 Git and Mercurial are among the most popular version control systems out there.
 You should definitely learn Git.
 Below are some resources where you can start.

 As we discussed already, backend developers mostly deal with data.
 Hence, it is essential that you learn several ways to work with the same.
 Relational databases were the goto for every use case.
 But, that has changed over the years, and several purpose built databases took it’s place.
 Initially you should be able to interact with the relational databases using SQL, or an ORM.
 But, as you get more comfortable, you should explore the database internals like how indexes work, how joins will effect performance, transactions, isolation levels, and designing for availabilty and consistency etc.